Loaded Scalloped Potatoes

 Sprinkle additional shredded cheddar (optional).

-Top with remaining bacon and a generous handful of fresh green onions.
+Top with the crispy bacon and a generous handful of fresh green onions.

 Step 6: Serve